B2B Marketing Consultant logo

 Import distribution: arranging the purchase and shipping of products from overseas sources and bringing them into country for local sales and distribution

-An "Import Distributor" is a business entity primarily involved in the marketing and distribution of goods obtained from outside of their own country.
+An "Import Distributor" is a business entity primarily involved in the purchasing, marketing and distribution of goods obtained from outside of their own country.
 The import distributor performs the function of bringing the product into the country and distributing within that country through various distribution channels.
-More than just performing the logistical functions of importing, the import distributor also undertakes market development promoting the product to build brand awareness and demand for the products that it imports.
-Many import distributors see sales and marketing as being their core business.
+More than just performing the logistical functions of importing, the import distributor also carries the financial risk, and undertakes market development promoting the product to build brand awareness and demand for the products that it imports.

 An import distributor is an IMPORTER + a DISTRIBUTOR and performs the functions of both.
 They don't just bring products into country, they also set-up distribution channels and create demand for the product.
 They are essentially marketing organizations.